musman-uk/portfolio/independent-projects/support-logs/README.md

 ## 📋 Support Logs

-Support Logs is a mock technical support dashboard.
-It demonstrates how structured issue tracking, beginning with initial tickets and continuing through to full incident logs, communicates clearly, builds trust, and reduces friction.
-Each log captures the **report, environment, status, diagnosis, and resolution** in a format that mirrors real support practices and team processes.
+Support Logs is a mock technical support dashboard that demonstrates how structured issue tracking builds trust and reduces friction.
+Issues begin as tickets, capturing the raw voice of the reporter, and progress into full incident logs that document the report, environment, status, diagnosis, and resolution.
+This two‑layer system mirrors real support practices and team processes, showing how clarity and empathy can turn disruption into shared understanding.

 ---